IBM-Swift/Kitura-Sample/README.md

 This route accepts a parameter in its URL and uses that parameter in it's HTML creation.
 It does this using a colon (:) in the URL which defines the item following it as a parameter.
 It then assigns this to a variable, and concatenates it into the HTML.

-### Many more coming soon!

-We are going to be adding to this Sample to show off the features in Kitura, including updating it to include the new codable routing methods available in Kitura 2.
-We aim for this project to be a one-stop-shop for all the Kitura demos you could need, making example code as easy as possible to find for the community.

 ## Testing
 To run local tests, run `swift test` from the projects directory locally.